Mathilda27/Fair-Partitions-Method/README.md

 ## License

 This project is under MIT License.
+If you wish to use or reproduce this code please give credit to Bernardo Uribe and Mathilda Campillo.